Haluk Kırcı

 Haluk Kırcı (born 1958) is a Turkish militant, who was involved in the Susurluk scandal.

 His father and mother were Şükrü and Hafize, respectively.

-Known among the ultra-nationalist activists (Grey Wolves) under the nickname "Idi Amin", he was wanted for the assassination of Public Deputy Prosecutor Doğan Öz in Ankara on 24 March 1978 and killing seven student members of the Worker's Party of Turkey (TİP) in Bahçelievler, Ankara by strangling, on October 9, 1978, better known as the Bahçelievler massacre.
+Known among the ultra-nationalist activists (Grey Wolves) under the nickname "Idi Amin", he was wanted for the assassination of Public Deputy Prosecutor Doğan Öz in Ankara on 24 March 1978 and killing seven student members of the Worker's Party of Turkey (TİP) in Bahçelievler, Ankara by strangling, on October 9, 1978, in what is known as the Bahçelievler massacre.

-He was captured with a fake identity document in İstanbul on September 8, 1978 and brought to Ankara.
+He was captured with a fake identity document in Istanbul on September 8, 1978, and brought to Ankara.